Evaluating the Utility of Conformal Prediction Sets for AI-Advised Image Labeling: Discussion

 \paragraph{\textbf{A smaller prediction set derived from a well-calibrated model is generally more useful.}} Our results suggest that the utility of conformal prediction sets is linked to set size, presumably due to an underlying factor of cognitive load.
 A large set that embodies more uncertainty requires users to navigate and evaluate many incorrect predictions before finding the correct answer.
 This increase in cognitive load generally makes prediction sets less effective and may encourage more satisficing~\cite{simon1956rational}, resulting in a lower response accuracy.
 More rigorous uncertainty quantification does not always lead to better decision-making.
 Designers of prediction displays should carefully consider the trade-off between set size and adaptiveness when using conformal prediction sets to communicate prediction uncertainty for machine learning models in practical settings.

-\paragraph{\textbf{Conformal prediction sets can be more useful for hard OOD instances.}} One possible reason prediction sets can exceed in performance for hard OOD stimuli is their adaptiveness.
+\paragraph{\textbf{Conformal prediction sets can be more useful for some hard OOD instances.}} One possible reason prediction sets can exceed in performance for hard OOD stimuli is their adaptiveness.
 While the covariate shifts used in our experimental setting can severely affect the accuracy of Top-$k$ predictions, adaptive prediction sets under certain shifts can retain coverage by significantly increasing the set size (e.g., \cite{gendler2022adversarially}).
 While the high coverage of prediction sets for OOD instances does not necessarily equate to the high accuracy of AI-advised humans, as the results for hard instances in~\autoref{fig:acc-results} demonstrate, even large set sizes for OOD instances provided some value to participants.
 Even if participants did not select the correct label from the set, when given larger prediction sets for hard OOD stimuli, they tended to select labels closer to the correct one, as measured by the shortest path length in the label space hierarchy.
-Hence, our findings highlight the potential value of conformal prediction sets in enhancing the usefulness of model predictions when encountering OOD instances in real-world applications.
-Designers of prediction displays should leverage these sets' adaptiveness and distribution-free properties.
+It is possible that the additional information about relative uncertainty provided by set size played a role in this advantage.